 EIC terms begin 1 January 2024 and are for three years, renewable for two years, unless noted otherwise below.
 The application deadline for IEEE Software and IEEE Micro has been extended to the following:

 Applications should be submitted online through the EIC Search Application form.

-For information on the search process and to submit application materials for the following titles, please email the respective staff contact listed below:
+For more information on the search process for any of the following titles, please contact firstname.lastname@example.org:

 Candidates for any IEEE CS EIC position should possess a good understanding of industry, academic, and government aspects of the publication’s field.
 In addition, candidates must demonstrate the managerial skills necessary to process manuscripts through the editorial cycle in a timely fashion.
 An EIC must be able to attract a diverse group of talented and respected experts to his or her editorial board.
 Major responsibilities include:

 - actively soliciting high-quality manuscripts from potential authors and, with support from publication staff, helping these authors get their manuscripts published;